Bradley-Hower/about-me/README.md

 Lab 07

 Things are becoming easier now.
 Having a broader context makes it easier.
 Discovered I ran into an issue that is very strange.
 I could not run past a certain number of loops on one of my loops.
 I am starting to think my system might have had memory issue there, but no matter, I found an alternative way to make it work.
 Taking breaks indeed helps.

+Lab 08

+Sleep is good.
+But perhaps so is taking things slowly.
+I forget what other elemnents already exist sometimes and code without the full perspective.
+I still think flexbox is problemmatic on multiple layers.
+If you just want to use it on a single layer, sure, can be done.
+But if you want a flexbox within a flexbox, it really doesn't work well.